mazzy-ax/Update-Lbi/README.md

 <!-- #EndLibraryItem -->
 ```

-The cmlet read filename.lbi and refresh all content between #BeginLibraryItem and #EndLibraryItem html-comments.
+The function reads `filename.lbi` and refreshes all content between #BeginLibraryItem and #EndLibraryItem html-comments.

 See more about LBI: <https://helpx.adobe.com/dreamweaver/using/library-items.html>

 ## Examples

 Update all html-files in the site root directory and it's subdirectories.
-The cmdlet reinitialize the lbi-cache at each execution.
+The function `Update-Lbi` reinitialize the lbi-cache at each execution.

 ```powershell
 Set-Location %siteRoot%
 Update-Lbi -Recurse
 ```

-Update library items with 'menu' name prefix only in all html-files in the site root directory.
-Lbi with other file names is not change.
+Update library items with `menu` prefix only in all html-files in the site root directory. `Lbi` with other file names is not change.

 ```powershell
 Set-Location %siteRoot%